electric-sql/electric/docs/api/clients/typescript.md

 A TypeScript client comprises of:

-1. SQLite database connection from a [supported driver](../../integrations/drivers/)
+1. A local database connection from a [supported driver](../../integrations/drivers/)
 2. A client schema [generated using the generator command](../cli.md#generate)
 3. A [configuration object](#configuration)

-To instantiate the client, these are passed to an `electrify` function that is specific to your SQLite database driver and platform.
+To instantiate the client, these are passed to an `electrify` function that is specific to your database driver and platform.

 ```ts
 import { schema } from "./generated/client";